SOLUTIONS 30: Solutions 30: Press Release

 Press Release

+In the light of last week's press coverage by the Alphaville section of the Financial Times, and the resulting share price volatility, Solutions 30 (the Company) would like to make the following clarifications:

-Solutions 30 notes recent press coverage in the Alphaville section of the Financial Times regarding the company's financial statements.
+The shares of Solutions 30 have been the subject of continued short attacks by a number of funds since May 2019.
+The articles published in the Alphaville section of the Financial Times and the subsequent impact on Solutions 30 share price should be assessed in this context.

-Solutions 30 confirms that all of its annual financial statements have been audited.
-The Company's auditors have issued unqualified (clean) opinions every year.
+Since the admission to listing and trading of the Company's shares, its financial statements have been audited every year by an external independent auditor.
+These auditors have issued unqualified (clean) opinions for every year.

-The Company's original financial statements are prepared in French, and so are the auditor's opinion letters.
-These are available in the French versions of the annual reports.
-They can be downloaded from the financial reports section of the Solutions 30 website: www.solutions30.com.

-Any translations of financial statements or related documents are -as customary- solely for the convenience of English speaking users.
+The Company's annual financial statements, including the auditor's letters, are available on the Company's website.
+The Company's legally binding reporting language is French, in line with the applicable regulations.
+The company provides translations of financial statements or related documents -as customary- solely for the convenience of English speaking users.

+Solutions 30 continues to improve all aspects of its corporate processes.
+The Company confirms it will move to IFRS with full year 2019 results, and intends to move to the regulated market of Euronext thereafter.

+The Company released financial results for the first half of 2019 in September, showing continued significant growth of revenue and earnings.
+Additionally it announced a successful entry to the Polish market.
+Solutions 30 will continue to focus on executing its business strategy and achieving sustainable growth.
+Solutions 30 is currently evaluating its options to react to the continued short attack on its shares.

 About Solutions 30 SE